 The Future of Humanity Institute

 The Future of Humanity Institute was established in 2005 with funding from the Oxford Martin School (then known as the James Martin 21st Century School).
-While direct funding from the School ended in 2012, new donors continue to support its work and we continue to work closely with the team.
+While direct funding from the School ended in 2012 new donors continue to support its work.

 Since its establishment, the Institute has grown into a world-renowned interdisciplinary centre of research on long term and big picture questions for humanity.